XingxinHE/Hex/pages/Glossary.md

 - *truncation*: loss of information in a conversion from a type into another that cannot exactly represent the value to be converted.

-- *type*: something that defines a set of possible values and a set of operations for an object.

 - *uninitialized*: the (undefined) state of an object before it is initialized.

 - *unit*: (1) a standard measure that gives meaning to a value (e.g., km for a distance); (2) a distinguished (e.g., named) part of a larger whole.